hawkinsw/CPPTimes/templates.md

 I *told* you!!

 The power of templates is incredible.
 Some people believe that they are hard to comprehend and use.
 Yes, the syntax is a bit odd and the semantics are sometimes hard to grasp, but those are complications and not complexities.
-You *can* be good at using templates and we will use them to our advantage throughout the course!
+You *can* be good at using templates.

 ## All Is Not Happy in the Land of C++

-Not Everything Is Generic

 If you look closely at the code in the `Tupperware` class template, we are making a very important assumption about the `ContentsType` type.
 What is it?
 We are assuming that the `ContentsType` type is itself a class and the class contains a member function named `isFresh()`.